- Named a "Top Pick" of 2023 by Outdoor Gear Lab

 - Outside Magazine named the Portal one of the 3 Best Tents of 2019: "the only tent we’d want on a stormy trek."
 The Portal was also declared "strongest tent" in Backpacker Magazine's Summer 2019 Gear Guide.

 The Portal is our lightest freestanding tent at 2lbs 14oz.
 It's our statement piece saying you don't need to sacrifice strength, features, or durability to make an ultralight freestanding tent.

 If there's a stronger sub three-pound tent out there, we have yet to find it.
 By incorporating several technologies from our Expedition Series tents, we were able to give the Portal a degree of stability and weather resistance previously reserved for dedicated "four-season", or more accurately, "one season" tents.

 We designed the Portal with an eye for long-term durability.
 This means using premium fabrics with excellent UV and mildew resistance, eliminating PU coatings that break down over time, and adding extra zipper sliders to double the zippers' lifespan.

 The Portal can be set up fly-first to keep the inner tent dry in rainy conditions.
 Instructions are found in the bottom video below.

-Want even more strength out of your Portal?
+Heading to Patagonia?
+Spending some time in the desert?
 Pick up our Heavy Duty Portal pole set.
-This replaces the stock 8.7mm poles with extra wide 10.65mm poles to provide additional wind and snow loading resistance.
+This replaces the stock 8.7mm poles with extra sturdy 10.65mm poles to provide additional wind and snow loading resistance.